 Coronavirus eviction ban

-On 5th November 2020, the government announced that due to the coronavirus pandemic, evictions will not be enforced by bailiffs until 11 January 2021, except in exceptionally serious cases of anti-social behaviour and/or criminal activity.
+The government recently announced that due to the coronavirus pandemic, evictions will not be enforced by bailiffs until at least 31 March 2021, except in exceptionally serious cases of anti-social behaviour, domestic violence and/or criminal activity.

 Your landlord or managing agent must follow certain procedures to end your tenancy, otherwise they may be prosecuted for illegal eviction or harassment, which is a criminal offence.
 The Council takes illegal evictions very seriously and it should be noted that any person(s) convicted of illegal eviction or harassment may be liable for up to 2 years’ imprisonment.

 Private Sector Housing Standards is currently limited to investigating housing conditions that present immediate risks to health and safety or loss of a home.
-If you are being illegally evicted or your property is in disrepair then please email [email protected] or call 0203 373 1950.
+If you are being illegally evicted or your property is in disrepair then please complete our ‘Report it’ form or call or call 0203 373 1950.
+You can also email us at: [email protected]